-ACP-104 as a Treatment for Schizophrenia Providing Potential Cognitive Benefits
+ACP-104 as a Stand-Alone Treatment for Schizophrenia

 ACP-104 is a small molecule drug candidate that we are developing as a stand-alone treatment for patients with schizophrenia.
 We believe that ACP-104 may provide an effective antipsychotic therapy with the added advantage of improving cognitive function in patients with schizophrenia.
 It is known that large amounts of ACP-104, or N-desmethylclozapine, are formed in the body after administration of clozapine.
 That is, clozapine is metabolized to ACP-104.
 We discovered that ACP-104 has a unique ability to stimulate m1 muscarinic receptors, which are widely known to play an important role in cognition.
 Since clozapine itself blocks the m1 muscarinic receptor, patients need to extensively metabolize clozapine into ACP-104 to stimulate this receptor and thereby overcome the blocking action of clozapine.
-Administration of ACP-104 rather than clozapine will avoid the variability of this metabolic process and the competing action of clozapine.
 Like clozapine, ACP-104 also interacts with 5-HT2A and dopamine receptors.
 Our research indicates that ACP-104 is a partial agonist that causes weak activation of dopamine D2 and D3 receptors, whereas clozapine and most other antipsychotic drugs block these dopamine receptors.
 These partial agonist properties of ACP-104 may lead to less motoric side effects than seen with most other antipsychotic drugs.
-We believe that ACP-104 represents a new approach to schizophrenia therapy that combines an atypical antipsychotic efficacy profile with the added potential benefit of enhanced cognition.

-We are planning to initiate a multi-center, double-blind, placebo-controlled Phase IIb clinical trial with ACP-104 in patients with schizophrenia during the first half of 2007.
-We anticipate that patients in this trial will be randomized to three different study arms, which will include two different doses of ACP-104 and one placebo arm.
-Patients will receive oral doses of either ACP-104 or placebo once daily for six weeks.
-The primary endpoint of the trial will be antipsychotic efficacy as measured using PANSS.
+We have completed enrollment in a multi-center, double-blind, placebo-controlled Phase IIb trial designed to evaluate the safety and efficacy of ACP-104 in patients with schizophrenia who are experiencing an acute psychotic episode.
+A total of 248 patients were enrolled in the trial.
+Patients were randomized to one of three study arms, which included two different doses of ACP-104 and one placebo arm, for six weeks.
+The primary endpoint of the trial is antipsychotic efficacy as measured using the Positive and Negative Syndrome Scale, or PANSS, an industry standard rating scale commonly used in schizophrenia trials.
+We expect to report top-line results from this trial during the second quarter of 2008.